 To my lovely students, thank you for inviting me along as you journeyed into parenthood.
 It has been a joy to see you grow together and to watch your fear and apprehension turn to confidence and excitement for your births.
 And, of course, I have loved meeting your babies!
 To all the midwives and OBs, chiropractors, massage therapists, doulas, and lactation consultants who have been incredibly supportive, thank you so much.

 I am excited to announce that I will be continuing to teach birth classes in Salem,OR where our family moves this summer.
-I look forward to connecting with the birth community in the Portland area and supporting moms and dads in my home state.
+I look forward to connecting with the birth community in Oregon and supporting moms and dads in my home state.

 Posted June 2017

 I want to extend a big THANK YOU to Dominique and Rebecca Richardson for their recent visit to my childbirth class.

 I have an incredible group of students in this Birth Boot Camp series.
 They are committed, inquisitive, and very fun.
 Lots of laughs every Wednesday night!
 Here are some recent photos from class…

 Every class (beginning in week 2) couples learn a different comfort measure that can be used in birth.
 The comfort measure in this class was various types of massage that are particularly helpful in labor.
 Having many different tools gives women options for how to best cope with the intensity of labor.
 And who wouldn’t want to practice this?

 One of the best ways for a partner to learn how to comfort and support a laboring woman is by experiencing how she likes to be touched.
 Dad gets a turn, too!

 Students ask great questions, and classes are full of lively discussion, interactive games and insightful birth videos.